LHNCBC/lforms/form_definition.md

           user will be required to provide an answer.
 If you set "max" to "*", the list becomes multi-select.
 (Other possibilities are not yet supported.)
+    * obxTableColumns - For the "table" template only.
+An array defining table columns of the table in the form.
+If you omit obxTableColumns, a default will be provided with four columns for: "Name", buttons, "Value" and "Units".
+      If you wish to specify your own definitions, a complete array of these exact four columns should be provided.
+You cannot add a new column or remove a existing one or change the order.
+      Each element in the array should be a hash with the following keys:
+        * name - the column header text
+        * displayControl - This controls display styles of the column.
+It is a hash with the keys of "colCSS" for columns styles.
+The values are an array of hashes of valid CSS styles for the "col" DOM element.
+Here is an example:
+          `{"colCSS": [{"name":"width","value":"30%"}]}`
 * <a name="items"></a><b>items</b> - This is an array of form questions and sections.
 Questions and sections (containing sub-questions) are mostly represented the same in this array, but a section will contain its own